Shoot to your strengths:

-Although they’re very adaptable, there are some areas where compact cameras find it harder to compete with DSLRs.
+Although they're very adaptable, there are some areas where bridge cameras find it harder to compete with DSLRs.
 At higher ISO settings they can produce more digital noise, making the images look messy and grainy.

 - Continuous shooting or Burst mode can be quite slow, only managing a few frames per second.